At What Age Does Child Support Stop? – Sage Family Lawyers

 Adult Child Support & Financial Agreement

 Ms Rainford contended that Mr Cumpton’s application should be dismissed on the basis that the parties had entered into a financial agreement that precluded them from bringing maintenance applications against one another.
 In support of her argument, Ms Rainford relied on paragraph 5.4 of the agreement, which stated:

 “5.4.
 We both wish to enter this Agreement to settle all claims now and in the future for any maintenance, property, financial resources and other financial matters including any claims that may be made under Part VII or any other relevant provision of the Family Law Act.”

-In response to this, Mr Cumpton argued that section 90E of the Family Law Aw was applicable.
+In response to this, Mr Cumpton challenged the Binding Financial Agreement, arguing that section 90E of the Family Law Aw was applicable.
 Section 90E states that: